LIVE+WORK STUDIOS

 What is the application process?

-A panel of AS220 residents will select 6 applicants to visit us for an interview.
-The interview panel will be made up of AS220 residents and at least one AS220 staff member.
-The panel will score all applicants on the same scale in three areas:
+A panel of AS220 staff and community members will select applicants to visit us for an interview.
+Applicants whose work aligns with the purpose of the Creative Justice Lab will be invited for interviews.
+The panels will score all applicants on the same scale in four areas:

 DREYFUS